Light63/DATA_ANALYSIS_JOURNEY-_WITH_LITA/README.md

-  figure 3: shows the already prepared dataset ready for visualizations. this is particularly important as it enables effective analysis of the data to make valid and informed decisions
+  Figure 3: Shows the already prepared dataset ready for visualizations. this is particularly important as it enables effective analysis of the data to make valid and informed decisions
-            that will in turn, identify patterns, and sales trends and boost productivity, hence, increasing revenue and customer satisfaction.
+            that will in turn, identify patterns, and sales trends, as well as boost productivity.
+Hence, increasing revenue and customer satisfaction.

 ---